mikaelvesavuori/cloudrun-googlesheets-feature-toggles/README.md

 - You are logged in, on Google Cloud Platform
 - You have credentials that can deploy and run applications on Cloud Run (including building them on Cloud Build and using any of the other services listed above)
 - You have a service account set up for Google Sheets, and ensured that the service account is invited to your Google Sheets "feature toggles" document (follow steps in the section `How to set up your Google Sheets document`)
-- You've put in your own variables and settings in `scripts/vars.sh`
+- You've put in your own variables and settings in `scripts/vars.sh` (project ID; service account email; private key for service account)

 ## Usage example